 Plastic is derived from fossil fuels, making the material a nonrenewable and unsustainable resource.
 Plastic has only been in use since 1907, and it has become the preferred material for just about everything, from bags to straws to food packaging to water bottles to wipes to diapers.
 And all of the plastic that has come into existence over the past century is still on Earth.

 Plastic is not biodegradable — it is either downcycled into new plastic (but only 9 percent of plastic actually gets recycled), it sits in a landfill emitting methane, or the sun breaks it down into microplastics.
 And considering the impact that plastic pollution and drilling for fossil fuels has on the environment, it's so important to focus on reducing plastic use on Earth as much as possible.

-Before the plastic boom in the 1960s, people all over the world got along just fine without single-use plastic — so we can in 2020, too.
+Before the plastic boom in the 1960s, people all over the world got along just fine without single-use plastic — so we can now, too.
 Plastic Free July's website is full of tips for getting started, on maintaining a plastic-free habit, and on instituting changes in your community.